A Guide to Breastfeeding

 Written by: Kaylee Fang

+Parents with questions about breastfeeding should not be afraid to reach out for help, says Denise Johnson, MD, an obstetrician-gynecologist in Women’s Health, a clinical partnership between Ascension Seton and UT Health Austin.
 “While breastfeeding is a natural process, it’s not always an easy or smooth process.
-You are not expected to automatically know what to do, so reach out for help early and often,” says Dr. Johnson, an obstetrician-gynecologist in Women’s Health, a clinical partnership between Ascension Seton and UT Health Austin.
+You are not expected to automatically know what to do, so reach out for help early and often.”

 What can I expect when getting started?